3 Fortresses in the Solent, available for unusual private stays

 Spitbank Fort, the smallest of the Solent Forts offers nine luxuriously furnished bedroom suites, three bars and restaurant areas, spa facilities and the utmost privacy.

-No Mans Land Fort due to open from late 2014 will offer 22 bedrooms, a helipad and spa facilities, restaurants, wine tasting and more.
+No Mans Land Fort offers 22 bedrooms, a helipad and spa facilities, restaurants, wine tasting and more.

 Private Islands and surely the most unique venues in the world